anilsolanki2645/snowflake-practical-guide/README.md

 - **Federated Authentication**: Integrate Snowflake with external identity providers for seamless user access.
 - **Key Pair Authentication**: Secure method using public and private keys for user authentication.
 - **Single Sign-On (SSO)**: Allows users to access Snowflake using their corporate credentials.

+### Define the Entities and Roles Used in Snowflake

+- **Overview of Access Control**:
+  - **Access Control Frameworks**: Use roles and policies to manage user access.
+  - **Access Control Privileges**: Grants permissions to perform actions on objects.
+- **Outline How Privileges Can Be Granted and Revoked**: Use SQL commands to manage access control.
+- **Explain Role Hierarchy and Privilege Inheritance**: Roles can inherit privileges from other roles, streamlining access management.